 The School of Art houses excellent facilities including studio spaces, computer labs with Wacom Cintiq Touch screens and animation stations, a digital imaging lab with large format printing, mounting and other services, letterpress equipment, photopolymer platemaking equipment, metal and wood type collections, binding equipment, darkrooms, wood and metal shops, sculpture foundry, ceramics labs, and external resources such as: the Center for Creative Photography, the University of Arizona Museum of Art and the Poetry Center as well as an excellent library that houses an extensive book art collection.
 The campus also houses the Learning Games Initiative Research Archive and the extensive Children’s Literature Collection.

-Visit our Resources & Facilities page to learn more about the excellent facilities available for instruction in Illustration + Design.
+Visit our Resources & Facilities page to learn more about the excellent facilities available for instruction in Illustration, Design, and Animation.

-- Bachelor of Fine Arts in Studio Art, Illustration + Design Emphasis
+- Bachelor of Fine Arts in Studio Art, Illustration, Design, and Animation Emphasis

-- Master of Fine Arts in Studio Art, Illustration + Design Emphasis
+- Master of Fine Arts in Studio Art, Illustration, Design, and Animation Emphasis

 Contact an academic advisor or set up an advising appointment to learn more about School of Art programs and admissions